Designing Your Workshop

 - Don't keep workshop goals to yourself.
 Be sure that your workshop website clearly states the goals in the workshop overview.

 - Browse goals for previous workshops to get ideas for your own workshop.
-The easiest way to locate examples of workshop goals is to go to the workshop schedule page, select a workshop, and click on the Overview link in the navigation bar.
+The easiest way to locate examples of workshop goals is to go to the past events page at Teach the Earth, select a workshop, and look for the workshop goals on the Overview page in the navigation bar.
 Here is one example from the affective domain workshop overview.

 Pre-workshop preparation and submission of materials